kaixwayvan/Java-CaseStudy/README.md

 - Implement a simulation of a **Bank System** using structured programming techniques.
 - Reinforce Java programming concepts, such as loops, conditionals, functions, and basic input/output.
 - Provide a real-world application of modular programming principles.

+---

+### Note
+**Programming Limitations:**

+The program uses a non-modular style - all logic is contained and redundantly repeated within a single block.